top of page

 Dr. Liao has also served as an expert on funding and accountability issues as part of the National Academy of Medicine’s Commission on Investment Imperatives for a Healthy Nation.
 He has participated on national advisories for the American College of Physicians, the American Academy of Family Physicians, the American Medical Association's RVU Update Committee, and advised state policymakers on payment and delivery policy issues.

-His scholarship focuses on how systems of financing and delivering care work together to affect health outcomes and equity.
-He has published over 300 articles, including 220 in peer-reviewed medical journals, including the New England Journal of Medicine, the Lancet, the Journal of the American Medical Association, Health Affairs, the Annals of internal Medicine, and the British Medical Journal.
+Dr. Liao has published over 360 articles, including 230 in peer-reviewed medical journals, including the New England Journal of Medicine, the Lancet, the Journal of the American Medical Association, Health Affairs, the Annals of internal Medicine, and the British Medical Journal.
 He has given over 80 national and international presentations in a range of clinical, policy, and practice transformation forums.
 His ideas and insights have appeared in outlets such as the Washington Post, Forbes, STAT, the Boston Globe, NPR, Harvard Business Review, the Seattle Times, and the Philadelphia Inquirer.
-He has been interviewed for a number of national publications, including the New York Times, the Washington Post, NPR, and the Hill.
+Dr. Liao has been interviewed for a number of national publications, including the New York Times, the Washington Post, NPR, and the Hill.

 EXPERIENCE